Water Quality Sampling

 A 75% reduction in P loading will be needed to meet the new TMDL water quality standards.

 Sampling will help us track our progress as we implement changes across our landscape aimed at curbing non-point source pollution.
 Individual projects to address localized erosion, agricultural runoff, and stormwater are small fractions of a very large whole.
 Sampling can give us a “big picture” to measure the cumulative success of our efforts.

 Sampling results inform decisions about where to direct our efforts.

-The Missisquoi River Basin Association has been sampling in our region for thirteen consecutive years with the LaRosa Program.
+The Missisquoi River Basin Association has been sampling in our region since 2005 with the LaRosa Program.
 Over this span, 53 sites throughout the watershed have been monitored for total phosphorus, total nitrogen, and turbidity.